quekyj/rohd/doc/tutorials/chapter_8/02_finite_state_machine.md

 _oven = StateMachine<OvenState>(clk, reset, OvenState.standby, states);
 ```

-Let aslo create a getter to expose `_oven` to the public as we can used it to generate a FSM diagram.
+Let also create a getter to expose `_oven` to the public as we can used it to generate a FSM diagram.

 ```dart
 StateMachine<OvenState> get ovenStateMachine => _oven;